mortenmathiasen/piir/README.md

 ## Getting Started

-To get started transmitting IR signals from PIIR you need to consider if you have one or more IR receivers you want to control by RaspberryPI.
-If so, you need to know the IR-signals you will want to transmit.
-Either, you can find this definition inside the tool already, reverse engineer remote control or find protocol definitions online.
+You need to identify a device you want to control by IR-signals, e.g. an airconditioner, a TV or similar.

+### IR-protocol

+To control an IR-receiver you need to know the IR-signals to transmit to it.
+Either, you can:
+* Use the protocol definitions that exists already inside PIIRs remote folder [conf/remotes](https://github.com/mortenmathiasen/piir/tree/master/conf/remotes)
+* Reverse engineer your remote control, e.g. using [IR decoder for Arduino](https://github.com/ToniA/Raw-IR-decoder-for-Arduino.git) which I did for [Panasonic airconditioner](https://github.com/mortenmathiasen/piir/blob/master/conf/remotes/hvac_panasonic.pdf)

 ### Supported systems